Are you thinking of becoming a homesteader?

 Now, if you are a large-scale homesteader with a monster-sized garden, you might use a tractor with attachments.
 That is a wise decision.

-But if you don’t have a large garden or if you are an urban homesteader, a tiller will save you a lot of back-breaking work.
+However, if you don’t have a large garden or if you are an urban homesteader, a tiller will save you a lot of back-breaking work.

 I believe I’ve discussed with you all before how I let our chickens make our compost for us.
 If I haven’t, I’ll give a quick rundown.